 Fix 1 – Run the Playing Audio Troubleshooter

-Windows provides a set of built-in troubleshooters to resolve some critical problems on your devices automatically.
-So, let’s start with this quick fix.
+There is a set of Windows built-in troubleshooters that can help you resolve critical device problems.
+Let’s start with this quick fix.

 1) Click the Start button, and select Settings.

 3) Click Troubleshoot on the left pane.
 Then, select Playing Audio, and click Run the troubleshooter.

 After the troubleshooting process completes, there will be suggestions about how to fix your audio issue.
 For example, you might be advised to turn off sound effects and enhancements.
 You just need to follow the on-screen instruction to apply the fix.
 If it doesn’t solve the problem, continue to Fix 2.

 1) Click the Start button.
 Then, type troubleshooting in the search bar, and click Troubleshooting.

 After the troubleshooting process completes, there will be suggestions about how to fix your audio issue.
 You can follow the on-screen instruction to apply the fix.
 If it doesn’t solve your problem, continue to the next method.

 If the audio format isn’t compatible with your audio device, the sound won’t play normally.
 To adjust the setting, follow the steps below.

 1) Right-click the sound icon in the right corner of the taskbar, and select Playback devices.